 “In the beginning God created the heavens and the earth.”

-“All things were made through Him [a reference to Jesus], and without Him nothing was made that was made.”
+“All things were made through Him, and without Him nothing was made that was made.”

-The things we see around us are things that “were made” by God.
+The things we see around us are not a deity.
+They “were made” by God (John 1:3).

 “All things were created through Him and for Him.
 And He is before all things…”